 About the Author

 Need more Camping Food ideas?
 Check out the Kitchen Stewardship in the Big Woods ebook with lots of real food recipes for camping.
 Plus tips on how to organize your campsite and what to pack to keep the kids entertained.
 (Disclosure: I am an affiliate of Kitchen Stewardship ebooks.
-I love her recipes I like to share them!
-I get a small percentage of each book sold.
+I love her recipe books and I get a small percentage of each book sold.
 Happy reading.)

 photo credit: bulliver via photopin cc